What Happens In The Manic Phase Of Bipolar Disorder?

 Common mania symptoms can include:

-- Feeling unusually energetic, happy, or egotistical
+- Being unusually energetic, happy, or egotistical

-- Feeling frenetic, hurried, or distracted
+- Being frenetic, hurried, or distracted

 - Experiencing delusions or hallucinations

-If you are experiencing symptoms of mania and live with bipolar I disorder or bipolar II disorder, you may find benefit from taking a mood stabilizer or engaging in talk therapy.
+If you are experiencing symptoms of mania and live with bipolar I disorder or bipolar II disorder, you may benefit from taking a mood stabilizer or engaging in talk therapy.
 Your allied care team may also find other treatments that can be effective during times of mania or extreme mood swings.

 How do you know if you're manic?

-Mania can feel different on a person-by-person basis.
+Mania can be different on a person-by-person basis.
 For example: Someone living with bipolar I disorder may experience more severe “highs” and symptoms of mania — like severe mood swings — compared to someone experiencing the effects of bipolar II disorder, as bipolar II disorder mood disturbance events are peer-reported to be less severe on average.

 If you’re experiencing symptoms of mania as a result of bipolar disorder or other mental health conditions, you may benefit from talk therapy or other supportive strategies.